-I know it can be weird with PDA and being in Chicago, but trust me, as long as you have me (and more than me, my professional looking DSLR camera) everyone will know exactly what you are doing and more than likely will work hard to stay out of the way so you can have extra epic shots.
+I know it can be weird with PDA and being in Southern California cities, but trust me, as long as you have me (and more than me, my professional looking DSLR camera) everyone will know exactly what you are doing and more than likely will work hard to stay out of the way so you can have extra epic shots.

 5) Yes to dogs, champagne, and other props!

 Animals: YES YES YES to all the animals!
 I’m a total animal lover.
 So if you want to bring your pup on the shoot, or have me meet you at your house at the beginning of the session to snap some photos with your cat, I am so in!!
 I love taking photos with your animals (and meeting them all so I can love on them).
 One piece of advice though; I’ve learned from experience that having your pet at a session can be distracting, so plan on including them for only part of the session, or bring along a friend to manage your pet once they are done with their close up.
 We want you to be fully present and relaxed to ensure we get the all varied and beautiful shots you want!

 Props: If there is anything you might want to bring to add to the shoot, please do!
 You know yourselves best!
 Are you a musician?
 Bring along your guitar.
 Avid biker?
 Let’s shoot you on your bikes!
 Or bring a blanket and picnic!
 Of course, there is no need for props, but they are always welcome!